emicklei/melrose/docs/examples/drum-pattern-1.md

 Using the bpm function you change the default from 120 beats-per-minute to 85.

 ### line 5 ..
 8
 Using the General MIDI mapping (see url on line 3),  4 variables with notes are created with the midi function.
-Parameter 16 refers to the duration of the note,  1/16.
+Parameter 16 refers to the fraction of the note,  1/16.
 The second parameter is the MIDI number, the kick is 36.
 The third parameter is the velocity (loudness) and is set a bit lower than the default (72).

 ### line 10 ..
 13
 Using the notemap function we create a sequence of notes in which for each number the note is placed.
 On index 3 , 10 and 11 (sequences start at 1), the open note is placed.
 On all other indices (1,2,...) a rest note ( '=' ) is placed.